xinsys/handbook/_pages/welcome-to-18f/classes/benefits.md

 2. Click the "View Your Earnings and Leave Statement" link in the middle of the page.
 3. Choose the appropriate pay period in the drop-down menu.

+Note that the gross income in your paycheck will a little less than your annual income / 26 paychecks.
+The difference lies in the way the federal government calculates hourly rates from annual salary.
+The federal government divides the annual salary by 2087 hours rather than 2080 hours (26 pay periods x 80 hours) to determine hourly rates.

+This is because about every 11 years or so there are 27 pay periods rather than 26 pay periods (2015 was such a year for GSA payrolled employees).
+Here is an [article](http://www.govexec.com/federal-news/1999/09/pay-and-benefits-watch-why-your-paychecks-dont-always-add-up/4415/) which further explains this.

 ## Retirement